Updated: Aug 14

 My uncle had still not surfaced when we arrived back at the Travel Inn at two o'clock.
-When he at last reappeared at four, he looked like he'd been dragged through a war, as I did.
+When he at last reappeared at four, he looked, as I did, like he'd been dragged through a war.
 "The first thing I saw," he told us, "was a hippie girl dancing naked right out in the open."

-"She took my hand and started dancing with me!" he continued with a grin.
+"She took my hand and started dancing with me!" he chuckled.
 "She was real nice, though.
 She even offered to help me look for you guys."

-He was a working class guy from a working class world, thrust for two days into a strange new universe beyond his imagination.
+My uncle was a working class guy from a working class world, thrust for two days into a strange new universe beyond his imagination.
 I've no doubt he searched for us dutifully; he was raised to do his duty.
-The gleam in his eye and that grin on his face told me that his hours at Woodstock were much more than a futile search for his son, though.
+The gleam in his eye and the grin on his face told me that his hours at Woodstock were much more than a futile search for his son, though.
 Woodstock was the highlight of his life.

-I think it was more fun for him and than it was for me, or maybe any of us.
+It was more fun for him, I think, than it was for me, and maybe for any of us.

 25 YEARS LATER...

-It was 1994 and I was now living in New York City, running SST Studios and Rentals.
-The promoters of Woodstock 25 hired me to serve as one of its stage managers and to provide backline for the festival’s south stage.
+1994.
+I was now living in New York City, running SST Studios and Rentals when the promoters of Woodstock 25 hired me to serve as one of its stage managers and to provide backline for the festival’s south stage.
 Another memorable weekend and another great awakening.

 It was supposed to be an updated celebration of peace and love, but when Green Day took the stage, it took an ugly turn.
 I know.
 I was on the stage with them.